 Materials for Implantable Braided Medical Devices

 The material used in a braided device is one of the numerous variables that affect the mechanical properties of the braid.
-The wires and yarns Aran Biomedical use in medical braiding include a wide range of biomaterials, such as:
+Aran Biomedical use in medical braiding include a wide range of wire, such as:

 Aran Biomedical can also produce composite braids, combining two or more materials i.e. Nitinol and PET